 The Southern Gulf Islands of BC enjoy a sub-Mediterranean climate, kind of, and can be quite varied from one area to the next.
-Cacti sprout from volcanic rock formations just a few metres above the high-tide line in some of the special micro-climates to be found on both islands, and not that far away, a person will find themselves passing through Arbutus groves, my favourite trees on the planet, while hiking up into temperate rain-forests of Fir, Cedar, Spruce, Pine, and also many Maple trees, to name but a few species.
-There are no shortage of blackberry bushes and fruit trees on any of the islands either
+Cacti sprout from volcanic rock formations just a few metres above the high-tide line in some of the special micro-climates to be found on both islands, and not that far away, a person will find themselves passing through Arbutus groves (my favourite trees on the planet).
+Hiking upwards into temperate rain-forests, you’ll find yourself among Fir, Cedar, Spruce, Pine, and also many Maple trees, to name but a few species.
+There are no shortage of blackberry bushes and fruit trees on the islands either.

-After getting well-stocked for a weeks journey in the town of Sidney, we loaded up the tender and shoved off the dock in nearby Brentwood Bay, my staging point for many such excursions.
+After getting well-stocked for a week or so in the town of Sidney, we loaded up the tender and shoved off the dock in nearby Brentwood Bay, my staging point for many such excursions.
 We stowed our provisions away on “Ready”, the 29’ C&C racing-cruiser my wife and I had bought and renovated earlier in the year, and got underway.

 - More Wine

 The first night was spent anchored just off the northwest end of Russell Island (an old Hawaiian settlement), which I often used while in transit around the area.
 I include a little more information on Russell Island in the D’Arcy Island post also found in the sailing section of this blog.

 That afternoon the three of us did the short hike around the island, pigged out a bit on some blackberries and fruit from the little orchard on the homestead, and hung out on one of the small beaches at the western tip of the island before making our way back to “Ready”.
 We had a few drinks and some good conversation as we made dinner.
 After dinner we enjoyed a few more libations and yet more conversation, as well as the lilting sounds of Mike playing his ever-present and ever-pleasant penny-whistle while bobbed about at the end of our tether.